Bayesian Variational Inference for Mixed Data Mixture Models: Experimental Results

 \section{Experimental Results}

 In this section, we conduct simulation experiments to assess and validate our method.
 For all simulated data in this section, the continuous part of the data was standardised before fitting the model.
 Throughout this section we take the following values for the prior hyperparameters: $m_{k}=0$ for all $k$, $\beta=1$, $\Phi=0.25I$, $\nu=q+K+1$, $\alpha=1/K$, $\eta_j=1/d_j$, where $d_j$ is the number of possible values of the $j$th categorical variable.
-We also initialise the CAVI algorithm using the Kprototypes algorithm, by setting the initial $r_{ik}$ to be equal to $0.9$ at the $k$ that Kprototypes predicts for each data point $(x_i,c_i)$, and $0.1$ otherwise.\footnote{Note that the $r_{ik}$ does not sum to $1$ over $k$ with this initialisation, but the initial $r_{ik}$ is not required to be probability vectors.} In this section, we will generally use $\Sigma_{k}=\Lambda_{k}^{-1}$ to refer to the covariance matrix of component $k$ to more easily compare the size of the component covariance compared to how much the component means $\{\mu_{k}\}_k$ are separated.
+The choice for $\alpha$ is motivated by \cite{Rousseau2011}, which showed that for data in $\mathbb{R}^d$, $\alpha<d/2$ causes the posterior of an overfitted mixture distribution with more components specified than the true number of components to set the weights of the extra components to $0$ as the sample size tends to infinity.
+We also initialise the CAVI algorithm using the Kprototypes algorithm, by setting the initial $r_{ik}$ to be equal to $0.9$ at the $k$ that Kprototypes predicts for each data point $(x_i,c_i)$, and $0.1$ otherwise.\footnote{Note that the $r_{ik}$ does not sum to $1$ over $k$ with this initialisation, but the initial $r_{ik}$ is not required to be probability vectors.} In this section, we will use $\Sigma_{k}=\Lambda_{k}^{-1}$ to refer to the covariance matrix of component $k$ to more directly compare the size of the component covariances to how much the component means $\{\mu_{k}\}_k$ are separated.